kbsriram/savemypics/privacy.md

 Your photos are uploaded to albums grouped and named by month.
 They are not shared with anyone.
-As long as Snapfish itself and your account remains secure, only you (and Snapfish) can view your photos.
+As long as Snapfish itself and your account is secure, only you (and Snapfish) can view your photos.

-Snapfish does *not* offer uploading via SSL.
+Snapfish does **not** offer uploading via SSL.
 So as your pictures are uploaded, they are potentially visible to anyone in control of the networks that lie between you and Snapfish.
 (This is also true if you use the regular website to upload pictures.)

-Photos are not downloaded by default, but if you do enable it - they are stored on your sdcard, and visible to *all* apps on your device.
+Photos are not downloaded by default, but if you do enable it - they are stored on your sdcard, and visible to **all** apps on your device.
 (This is similar to photos you take from the Camera app on your device.)